Glasgesicht/MDC/README.md

-# MCD
+# MDC
-Small project to genertate MCD's from Data import with many contextual presets
+Small project to genertate MDC's from Data import with many contextual presets

 ### to get started:
 1. install Node.js from https://nodejs.org/en